ra-69/google-chatbot/Readme.md

 - Setup default [credentials](https://cloud.google.com/docs/authentication/set-up-adc-local-dev-environment)

 ## User Guide
 Daily report bot is designed to maintain regular status report collection.
-It might serve as an augmentation or replacement of traditional daily standap Agile ceremony or to represent some part of other status monitoring process.
+It might serve as an augmentation or replacement of traditional daily standup Agile ceremony or to represent some part of other status monitoring process.

 ### User Roles
 There are two kinds of users: